1979 Dallas Cowboys season: Playoffs

 Dallas Cowboys 1979 Flashback: Roger and Out!

-Two weeks after beating the Redskins the Cowboys were back in Texas Stadium for the divisional round of the playoffs against the Los Angeles Rams.
-Way back in week 7 of the 1979 season the Rams had come to Texas Stadium and were destroyed by the Cowboys 30-6.
+Two weeks after beating the Redskins, the Cowboys were back in Texas Stadium for the divisional round of the playoffs against the Los Angeles Rams.
+Way back in Week 7, the Rams had come to Texas Stadium and were destroyed by the Cowboys 30–6.
 Now it was the playoffs and the winner would advance to the NFC Championship game with hopes of making it to Super Bowl XIV.

-The Cowboys first three possessions of the game ended in punts.
-Roger Staubach and the offense couldn't get anything going against the Rams defense to start the game, except for a 27-yard rush by tight end Billy Joe Dupree.
-The same could be said for the Rams offense who punted on their first two possessions.
+The Cowboys' first three possessions of the game ended in punts.
+Roger Staubach and the offense couldn't get anything going against the Rams' defense to start the game, except for a 27-yard rush by tight end Billy Joe Dupree.
+The same could be said for the Rams' offense, who punted on their first two possessions.

-The Rams started their third possession from their own 12 yard line and then a five-yard penalty pushed them back to the 7 yard line.
-On second down Rams quarterback Vince Ferragamo dropped back into the end zone.
+The Rams started their third possession from their own 12-yard line and then a five-yard penalty pushed them back to the 7-yard line.
+On second down, Rams quarterback Vince Ferragamo dropped back into the end zone.
 While trying to avoid the rush from Harvey Martin, Ferragamo stepped up in the pocket and then tried to avoid Randy White.
 He tried to spin and then slipped and fell in the end zone where White sacked him for a safety.
-The Cowboys took a 2-0 lead on the Rams.
+The Cowboys took a 2–0 lead on the Rams.

-On the Rams free kick after the safety the Cowboys took over at their 46-yard line.
+On the Rams' free kick after the safety, the Cowboys took over at their 46-yard line.
 On third down Staubach was rushed, but was never hit.
-His pass seemed to slip out of his hands and floated high like it was tipped.
-The Rams came down with an easy interception and returned it to the Cowboys 32 yard line.
+His pass seemed to slip out of his hands and floated high as if it had been tipped.
+The Rams came down with an easy interception and returned it to the Cowboys' 32-yard line.
 Once again the Rams could not put a drive together and lined up for a Frank Corral field goal attempt that he missed from 44 yards.

 The second quarter started with more punts from both teams.
-One of Danny White's punts went out of bounds at the Rams 7 yard line.
-The Cowboys defense figured they had the Rams in trouble again so close to their goal line.
-But behind the running of Wendell Tyler and Cullen Bryant the Rams quickly were able to drive to the Cowboys 36 yard line where they faced a 4th and 1.
-The Rams decided to go for it instead and attempting another field goal.
+One of Danny White's punts went out of bounds at the Rams' 7-yard line.
+The Cowboys' defense figured they had the Rams in trouble again so close to their goal line.
+But behind the running of Wendell Tyler and Cullen Bryant, the Rams quickly were able to drive to the Cowboys' 36-yard line where they faced a 4th and 1.
+The Rams decided to go for it instead of attempting another field goal.
 They were successful on fourth down and then made the Cowboys pay on the next play.
-From the 32 yard line Ferragamo threw over Cowboys linebacker DD Lewis who was covering Tyler.
-Tyler caught the pass at the 15 yard line and outraced the Cowboys defense to the end zone for the score.
-The Rams took the lead 7-2.
+From the 32-yard line Ferragamo threw over Cowboys linebacker D. D. Lewis who was covering Tyler.
+Tyler caught the pass at the 15-yard line and outraced the Cowboys' defense to the end zone for the score.
+The Rams took the lead 7–2.